bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 We don't actually have a security proof that a combination of those two is a secure thing.
 We have a proof for Taproot signing, we have a proof for music signing.
 We have very good reasons to assume that you can just combine the two, but.
-Right, so this is like, there are

-Speaker 1: 00:04:08
+Speaker 1: 00:04:07

-a few open research questions here.
+Right, so this is like, there are a few open research questions here.
 So the first, like the thing you mentioned is just nesting that I talked about now.
 So in fact, when we came up with music too, what we actually wanted to solve was this nesting thing, because we were thinking about nested music.
 How can we have a music inside a music?